shanelindsay/shanelindsay.github.io/publications.md

 Lyu, Y., Stone, K., & Lindsay, S. (In preparation).
 Test-retest reliability of verbal fluency task measures. *Manuscript in preparation*.

-Lucas, A., Lindsay, S., O'Connor, R., & Riggs, K. (In preparation).
+Lucas, A., O'Connor, R., Riggs, K., & Lindsay, S. (In preparation).
 Immediate and delayed lexical engagement of newly acquired words: Evidence from mouse-tracking. *Manuscript in preparation*.